 People related so much that I got to thinking it’s only logical I do something similar with regards to wines.
 Then recently, I saw an article by Life As a Rambling Redhead on a friend’s wall, joking about pairing real wines with our child’s behaviour.
 It seems that Mummy wine (well wines for parents cos dads have been known to drink too, although mummy wine has a ring to it) are becoming a parents’ survival mechanism.
 I mean, you can barely go a week on social media without ‘bumping into’ a wine meme such as this now legendary one:

 So I reckon there is a real demand for wines made specially with parents in mind!

-So wouldn’t it be great if they made vino for parents based on what we go through during the many stages of raising our kids?
+Wouldn’t it be great if they made a mummy wine range, a vino for parents based on what we go through during the many stages of raising our kids?